Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 - Crust – In a food processor, crush the pecans and oats.

-- Add the flour, sugar and spice and pulse.
+- Add the flour, sugar and wonderful warm spices and pulse.
 Add the butter and pulse until it resembles coarse meal.

-- In a food processor or with a hand mixer, place all of the ingredients and whisk or puree the batter until it is velvety smooth.
+- Add all of the remaining ingredients to the cooked sweet potatoes and mix the batter on medium speed until it is velvety smooth.